HEY, I'M EVÓRA!

 As a bilingual celebrant in Spain, i’m frequently asked how guests will understand the ceremony and for advice on how to make all your guests feel included.
 I, myself had a bilingual wedding with guests from many different countries.
 Here are my top tips on how to create an inclusive and fun bilingual wedding.

 I believe a bilingual celebrant is essential, so that all your guests can be welcomed in their language.
-Why pay for two celebrants when you can pay for one!
-A trained bilingual celebrant like myself will craft you a ceremony that flows nicely in both languages, for example you don’t necessarily need each part of your ceremony translated.
-Before contracting a celebrant, speak to him/her so you can hear their language skills, it’s important that your ceremony is beautifully written and sounds great.
+Afterall, Why pay for two celebrants when you can pay for one!
+A trained bilingual celebrant will craft you a ceremony that flows nicely in both languages, as you don’t necessarily need each part of your ceremony translated.
+Before contracting a celebrant, speak to them so you can hear their language skills, it’s important that your ceremony is beautifully written and sounds great.

-In my wedding ceremonies, I always suggest a guest reading in both languages, you can have the readings readily translated so that your guests can understand what’s being said.
-In a celebrant led ceremony with symbolic rituals you can involve guests in your handfasting or sand ceremony… Click here to read more about the symbolic rituals for your wedding.
+In my wedding ceremonies, I always suggest a guest reading in both languages and you can have the readings readily translated so that your guests can understand what’s being said.
+In a celebrant led ceremony with symbolic rituals you can involve guests in your handfasting or sand ceremony.
+Click here to read more about the symbolic rituals for your wedding.
 Have guests read speeches in both languages.

 Guests love this, have a cheat sheet of phrases in both languages; Cheers!
 Nice to meet you!
 Would you like a drink?
 Do you want to dance?
-This is a fun way to help guests break the ice.
+This results in a fun way to help guests break the ice.

 Having a table plan can ensure you don’t leave guests feeling isolated or dealing with awkward silences.
 Distribute your bilingual guests around so that they can help out with translating and put guests who can communicate together, later on you can pull out some tricks to get people mingling.

-Now it’s time to get those guests mingling, make sure you have a selection of music and songs in both languages and organise a couple of dances to get your guests up on their feet and together.
+Finally, it’s time to get those guests mingling, so make sure you have a selection of music and songs in both languages and organise a couple of dances to get your guests up on their feet and together.